getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 Ultimately, we created added a new script to the packages' `package.json`s so that engineers can run a mutation test with the comfort of a simple `yarn test:mutation` command.

-## Results
+## Mutation Test Results

 So, how did our tests do?
-Well, it's complicated.
-Let's talk about MT results, our interpretations as well as the performance aspects.
+Well, it's complicated, so let's talk about Mutation Test results, our interpretations as well as about runtime performance.

-### Mutation Test Results

-Let's start with the mutation test results.
 We opted 12 of our packages into MT and got rather mixed results.
 Take our core SDK package as an example:

 ![Core SDK package mutation test results](/images/js-mutation-testing-our-sdks/mt-result-core.png)